Core of Culture

 Core of culture responds to cultural need in the world, and funding is critical for providing timely research and response.
 To address this socio-economic reality of our work in remote and undeveloped cultures, Core of Culture has established the Core Endowment Fund to support local initiatives with international methods.

 Core of Culture’s efforts have spanned the globe, conducting projects throughout Asia, Europe, and the United States.
-Currently, CoC is documenting Cham traditions for the Matho monastery museum in Ladakh, publishing a 12th century Buddhist dance manuscript, and conducting a tourism awareness campaign throughout the Himalaya.
+Currently, CoC is documenting Cham traditions of the Sakya sect of Tibetan Buddhism, publishing a 12th century Buddhist dance manuscript, and planning a Center for Endangered Dance in Leh, Ladakh.

 Ballet Society: Conversations on Dance app

 Sumthrang Monastery Dance Preservation